How Extraction Works

 The Escalation Logic

-The engine makes deterministic routing decisions to balance speed, cost, and accuracy without requiring downstream intervention.
+The engine makes structured routing decisions to balance speed, cost, and accuracy without requiring downstream intervention.

 Tier 1: Semantic Extraction (schema_org)